-- Review self-study report for accuracy
+- Review self-study report for accuracy.

-- Verify institutional data and sources
+- Verify institutional data and sources.

 3 months before accreditation visit

 Setting up the site visit includes making sure the agenda is flawless and that all the right people are available for the duration of the site visit.
-Spend this time finalizing your site visit plans and make sure your team is on the same page as the department or school that is seeking accreditation.
+Spend this time finalizing your site visit plans, and make sure your team is on the same page as the department or school that is seeking accreditation.

-- Final review of self-study report
+- Do a final review of your self-study report.

-- Send self-study report to accreditation agency
+- Send self-study report to the accreditation agency.

 - Work with department, college, or program to create a shareable digital folder or website where members from the accreditation agency’s site team can find site-visit documents, maps, and other information.

-- Work with department, college, or program to set up a mock accreditation site-visit
+- Work with department, college, or program to set up a mock accreditation site-visit.

-- Invite all necessary parties to attend
+- Invite all necessary parties to attend.

 - Prepare ahead of time with what questions will be asked, where you will visit on campus first, who will speak when, etc.